trevorism/data/README.md

 ![GitHub language count](https://img.shields.io/github/languages/count/trevorism/data)
 ![GitHub top language](https://img.shields.io/github/languages/top/trevorism/data)

-Current version: 0.6.0

 Deployed to [Trevorism Data](https://data.trevorism.com)

 Creates a high-level interface for data operations for Trevorism Data.
 The full list of operations can be found [here](https://data.trevorism.com/describe).

 Introduces the concept of a data locator of the form <repository>:<path_to_data> which allows all operations to find a dataset.

 Operations are classified into two types, Single Datastore and Multi Datastore.
-A Query interface chains all single datastore operations into a single interface.
+A Query interface chains all single datastore operations into a unified interface.

 Here's an example: